TheoLvs/computer-vision-control/README.md

 This is a personal project whose goal is to fully implement and deploy a Deep Learning algorithm in a live setting.<br>
 But also to compare the complexity between a Machine Learning implementation and a hand crafted one using classical image processing methods such as those from OpenCV.

+##### Goals :
+- Build a project from scratch to production
+- Real understanding of the hyperparameters
+- Reproduce teachable machines
+- Make a model that runs on CPU and a small laptop and deployable to work at 60FPS with a webcam

 ### Possible actions to implement
 - Control Spotify